 Additional Task Force Member Perspectives and Expectations

 In offering its recommendations above, the Task Force acknowledges that different Task Force members have different perspectives and expectations regarding the likelihood of success.
 Some members are enthusiastic about this decision and excited about what the future might bring, while others are more cautious, but still optimistic that a rigorous adaptive methodology combined with multistakeholder implementation and oversight could result in meaningful improvements to the pond system.
 Others are more skeptical, but recognize that the town and the Task Force are highly divided on the issues of dam removal and dredging, and acknowledge that there are benefits to improving data collection and monitoring changes to the ecology of the pond system, along with changes to the surrounding human infrastructure and recreational needs, to enable more informed decision-making in the future.
-Some members are influenced by their expectation that the Warner’s Pond dam is very likely to be removed at some point in the future (whether due to maintenance/safety issues, town decision-making, or other developments), although they recognize that the timeline is highly uncertain.
+Some members are influenced by their expectation that the Warner’s Pond dam is very likely to be removed at some point in the future (whether due to maintenance/safety issues, town decision-making, or other developments), although they recognize that the timeline is highly uncertain, and this may not take place for many decades or longer.

 To some members, the recommendation represents an inability to reach agreement on a more substantial intervention that would address root causes of the pond’s condition.
 These members feel the recommendation represents a decision to “kick the can down the road” and is unlikely to succeed.
-Two of these members suggested an alternative for consensus involving dam removal, stream restoration, and limited dredging to maintain a smaller Warner's Pond near Gerow Park, but this concept has not been researched by the Task Force and did not attract additional support.
+In the late stages of the Task Force’s deliberations, two of these members suggested an alternative for consensus involving dam removal, stream restoration, and limited dredging to maintain a smaller Warner's Pond near Gerow Park, but this concept has not been researched or discussed by the Task Force and did not attract additional support.

 Acknowledgments